Vaguery/multiguess-selection/README.md

 4. go back to `2`, using only the remaining programs, repeatedly removing the "best best guessers" from each subset, until everybody is set aside

-What we've done here has produced a clear ranking of the programs: The first ones we set aside are those have which, collectively, guessed at least one _global_ nondominated number.
+What we've done here has produced a clear ranking of the programs: The first ones we set aside are those which have, collectively, guessed at least one _global_ nondominated number.
 Once we've set them aside, we repeat the process with the remaining ones; there will be a new set of "best bests" for this subset, and we can peel off another layer of the onion based on those winning guesses.
 And so on.
 Eventually, we'll be left with a tiny collection of programs where everybody has at least one "best best guess", and we're done.

 Notice an interesting side-effect of this process: somebody else will be left in the very last pile, too.
 The programs with _empty_ `:integer` stacks will never have made any guesses at all, so they'll be automatically included in the lowest rank.